awiggs/chip-gr8/docsource/pages/docs.md

 If True, this disassembly source will automatically scroll when the Chip-Gr8 display is open and a ROM is running.

 ##### `speed`
 The speed at which the UI is tied to the CHIP-8 frequency.
-So when speed is 1, games will appear to run at the provided freq, but when speed is 2, games will appear to run twice as fast.
+When speed is 1, games will appear to run at the provided frequency, but when speed is 2, games will appear to run twice as fast.
 Must be provided as an integer.

 ### `readableInputHistory(inputHistory, names)`
 Given an `inputHistory` and a set of actions, `names`, as a `NamedList`, produces a human readable version of the `inputHistory`.

 ## Chip8VM (Class)
 Represents a CHIP-8 virtual machine.
 Provides interface and controls for display and input.
-Rather than initializing directly, an instance of this class or its sister class `Chip8VMs` should always be instantiated using `init`ß.
+Rather than initializing directly, an instance of this class or its sister class `Chip8VMs` should always be instantiated using `init`.

 #### `.aiInputMask`
 A number that controls what keys are usable by AI agents calling `act` and what keys are usable by a user on their keyboard.
 For example, an `aiInputMask` of 0x0000 will prevent an AI agent from using any keys, but a user will be able to use all keys.